davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    460         MATH        Calculus 3  WEY 102     TR          12:30
    ```

-2. Return David's course schedule.
-You don't have his student ID, but he's the only person with that name.
-Only Course attributes should be projected.
+2. Return the student, David's, course schedule.
+You don't have their student ID, but they're the only one with that name.
+Only `Course`'s attributes should be projected.

    ```
    deptID      CourseNum   CourseName        Location    meetDay     meetTime